harrisoncramer/harrisoncramer.me/src/markdown-pages/debugging-in-neovim.md

 96326  dlv              0.0  00:00.09 16     0   37     17M    0B    0B    96326 96166 sleeping *0[1]      0.00000 0.00000    501 2160     443   40        15        6102       112       2585       0       12       0.0   0         0         harrisoncramer         N/A    N/A   N/A   N/A   N/A   N/A
 ```

 Nice!
 This shows that we've successfully set up delve to launch via Neovim.
+This is the first step!
 Finally, close and terminate the debugger with `:lua require("dap").terminate()` which will close the delve process and terminate the connection.

 ## Configuring Dap-UI

-The default experience with DAP is pretty rough without a better UI and keybindings to start and stop the debugger, set breakpoints in the code, and so forth.
+The default experience with DAP is pretty rough without a better interface, and keybindings to start and stop the debugger, set breakpoints in the code, and so forth.
 Luckily, this is very easy to configure with <a href=" https://github.com/rcarriga/nvim-dap-ui">nvim-dap-ui</a>.
 This is the configuration that I like.

 ```lua
 local dap_ui_ok, ui = pcall(require, "dapui")